Thanks to Kim Stout, Business Development Coordinator of Community Action Development Corporation of Bethlehem, for this post!

 Steve’s Painting Service: “My annual revenue has increased 75% from 2009 to 2010.”

 Robert’s Electric: “We added an electrician and a helper.”

 Back Door Bake Shop: “Looking to expand the business into retail.”

 Curious Goods at the Bake Oven Inn: “The business had increased.
 We have seen many new customers that have never been here before.”

 The Wonder Kids: “This has encouraged me to move forward and expand my business.”

 Greenway Pest Control: “I anticipate hiring for the Bug Season.”

 Lehigh Valley Credit Repair: “We have gained a lot of business.”

 Business groups have played a part in the Small Business Assistance Program.
 The partnership with SCORE has allowed our applicants access to more workshops, roundtables and networking opportunities.
 The local SCORE chapter hosted 3 workshops in 2010 that concentrated on marketing, human resources, and funding sources.
 The attendance increased dramatically from about 20 participants to 65 participants.
-The 172 applicants receive ongoing notices from CACLV about upcoming events for small businesses in the Lehigh Valley.
+The 172 applicants receive ongoing notices from Community Action about upcoming events for small businesses in the Lehigh Valley.

 Commercial activities have also increased through use of the list of professional services.
-When a small business was awarded a voucher, CACLV provided them a list of professional services the owner could use to help stimulate the business.
+When a small business was awarded a voucher, Community Action provided them a list of professional services the owner could use to help stimulate the business.
 The professional services were also local small businesses and saw an increase in business as well during 2010 because of the program.